clappr/clappr-ios/README.md

 ## Running Tests

-You can run the tests directly via Xcode or via command line using [xctool](https://github.com/facebook/xctool).
-Make sure you have it installed via Homebrew.
+You can run the tests directly via Xcode or via command line:

 ```
 $ make test
 ```